Doctors can't help everyone during rapid Omicron spread - NZMA

 As the approach to case management changes, so too will testing, with a focus on rapid antigen tests so PCR tests can be reserved for key workforces.

-But National Party Covid-19 response spokesperson Chris Bishop said the Government's plan raised more questions than answers.
+But National Party Covid-19 response spokesman Chris Bishop said the Government's plan raised more questions than answers.

 "When do we move from phase one to phase two?
-The Government doesn't know," he said.
+The Government doesn't know.

 "What is the definition of a critical worker who can test to go back to work?
 The Government doesn't know."